General information, fun facts and trivia

 Glenwood Caverns originally opened to the public as the Fairy Caves in 1895, but closed at the onset of World War I. The caves were closed for 82 years until owners Steve and Jeanne Beckley reopened the caverns in 1999.
 Over the years, the Adventure Park has grown to include a wide range of activities and attractions that draw visitors from around the world.

-- Glenwood Caverns and Historic Fairy Caves — Mild to wild tours available
+- Glenwood Caverns and Historic Fairy Caves — Tours available.
+Self and professionally guided.

-- Thrill Rides — The Haunted Mine Drop, Cliffhanger Roller Coaster, Alpine Coaster, Giant Canyon Swing, Glenwood Canyon Flyer and Soaring Eagle Zip Ride
+- Thrill Rides — The Cliffhanger Roller Coaster, Alpine Coaster, Giant Canyon Swing, Glenwood Canyon Flyer and Soaring Eagle Zip Ride

-- Attractions — The Wild West Express Coaster, Mine Wheel, 4D Motion Theater, Iron Mountain Tramway, a laser tag arena, electronic shooting gallery, climbing wall and sluice box gemstone mining
+- Attractions — The Wild West Express Coaster, Mine Wheel, 4D Motion Theater, Glenwood Gondola, a laser tag arena, electronic shooting gallery, climbing wall, Giant Troll (Halvor) and sluice box gemstone mining

-- Souvenirs —Silk’s Saloon Olde Tyme Photos, the General Store Gift Shop, the Trading Post and photography packages
+- Souvenirs — The General Store Gift Shop, the Trading Post and photography packages.

-- Mountain-top Dining — The Lookout Grille and Snack Shop
+- Mountain-top Dining — The Lookout Grille and The NEW Smokehouse.

 - Groups — Affordable packages for group and company picnics, family and school reunions, birthday parties and school field trips

-- Events — The Music on the Mountain summer concert series, Oktoberfest and Winter on the Mountain
+- Events / Entertainment — The Music on the Mountain summer concert series, FAC, Oktoberfest and Winter on the Mountain

 Fun Facts and Trivia